WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 ### Block Style Variations

 Block Style Variations allow providing alternative styles to existing blocks.
 They work by adding a className to the block's wrapper.
-This className can be used to provide an alternative styling for the block if the style variation is selected.
+This className can be used providing an alternative styling for the block if the style variation is selected.

 _Example:_